takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 varianceGamma = uniform(1)
 ```

+Controls the size of the variance clipping.

+Larger values allow more history to pass through, reducing flickering but increasing ghosting.

 #### velocityThreshold

 ```ts
 velocityThreshold = uniform(0.1)
 ```

+The velocity magnitude (in UV space) above which history samples are fully rejected.

 #### depthError

 ```ts
 depthError = uniform(0.001)
 ```

+The tolerance for the depth comparison between the reprojected depth and the previous frame's depth.

 ### Static options